KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

     MarkPageNeeded(pageTableEntry);
 {% endhighlight %}

-Why do we need to wrap around?
-The `lightViewProj` matrix is centered on the origin (0, 0, 0) with only rotation applied.
-This means that it can generate virtual texture coordinates outside of the [0, 1] range, so we have to perform coordinate wrapping.

 ### Step 2: Consult Page Tables
 ![step2](/assets/v0.11/svsms/VSM_Step2.png)

-After step 1 has marked all the needed page tables for this frame, we can check each page table entry to see if extra work needs to be done such as allocation, deallocation or marking for rendering.
+After **step 1** has marked all the needed page tables for this frame, we can check each page table entry to see if extra work needs to be done such as allocation, deallocation or marking for rendering.
+Each cascade will have its own page table since each cascade has access to the full virtual shadow map resolution.
+For example, if we decide we want to use 8K x 8K resolution with 6 cascades, we will have 6 8K x 8K virtual textures which are allocated from a shared physical memory pool.

 If the virtual page is already backed by a valid piece of physical memory that is up to date, no further processing is needed.